 Uruguay is losing its religion with only 46% of the population describing themselves as Catholic.
 The national anthem lasts more than five minutes, making it the world’s longest in performance duration.

 He also legalised marijuana although this only officially came into effect in 2017 and the cannabis will come from state-controlled fields.
 There is a cap of 40 grams per month.
 He did this because he didn’t want his people ‘at the mercy of drug traffickers.’
 Lessons to be learned by the rest of the world?
-He has been succeeded by Tabare Vazquez.
+Tabare Vazquez has succeeded him.

 Colonia del Sacramento

-We were still hanging out of our arses so we slept through the river journey on Rio de la Plata from Buenos Aires to Colonia.
+We were still hanging out of our arses when we arrived at Colonia.
 CDS is a former Portuguese smuggling post but is none the worse for it.
-Its a very charming place and tourists love it.
-It was of course captured by the Spanish in the late 17th century which is why it isn’t Portuguese speaking.
+It’s a very charming place and tourists love it.
+The Spanish, of course, captured it in the late 17th century, which is why it isn’t Portuguese speaking.

 People seem to be very enchanted by Colonia, I think we were too hungover to appreciate it fully, we only stayed for a day before moving on to the capital.